 If you suspect internal bleeding it is vitally important that you get veterinary help fast.

-If possible wear gloves when dealing with bleeding and dispose of soiled dressings in a yellow incinerator bag, a dog poo bag or in a sanitary bin.
+Wear gloves if possible when dealing with bleeding and dispose of soiled dressings in a yellow incinerator bag, a dog poo bag or in a sanitary bin.

 It is vital to know how to help a bleeding dog.
 This is why we cover this topic on all our practical and online first aid courses.